 You know what they say about first impressions…

-Watch the Titles DVD - A unique publication that consists of 38 title sequences and 9 mini documentaries about title designers in L.A., London, Berlin and Amsterdam on two DVD's featuring almost 3 hours of content.
+Watch the Titles!
+DVD – This two-DVD set featured 38 title sequences and 9 short documentaries about title designers working in L.A., London, Berlin, and Amsterdam.

-Forget the Film, Watch the Titles at MU - Gallery exhibition at MU Gallery in Eindhoven that featured over 30 title sequences and an event (Dec.
-2009 - Jan.
+Forget the Film, Watch the Titles at MU – An exhibition at the MU Gallery in Eindhoven, The Netherlands (Dec.
+2009 – Jan.
 2010).
+The show featured over 30 title sequences in five themed programs.
+And MU hosted an event with special guests, Nic Benns and Miki Kato of Momoco and others.

-Cinema.nl - Monthly post on this comprehensive Dutch online film resource.
+Cinema.nl – We blogged about title design regularly for this comprehensive Dutch online film resource.

 About Submarine Channel